For Birth Mothers · Educational Resource

 |---|---|

-| Total living expense support | Subject to statutory limits under Utah law.
-Applied case by case |
+| Total living expense support | As allowed by state law and applied case by case |

-| Weekly allowance | Utah sets weekly limits for both the birth mother and a directly affected person.
+| Weekly allowance | As allowed by state law.
 Specifics are determined on a case-by-case basis |

-| Duration, during pregnancy | Up to the period permitted by Utah law |
+| Duration, during pregnancy | Up to the period permitted by state law |

-| Duration, postpartum | Up to the period permitted by Utah law |
+| Duration, postpartum | Up to the period permitted by state law |

 | Mental health therapy | Counseling and adoption-competent mental health sessions offered before and after placement, as allowed by state law |

-| Payment method | Direct-to-provider wherever possible.
-Lump-sum payments to birth mothers are not how support is provided |
+| Payment method | Direct-to-provider wherever possible |

 What Support Typically Covers

-- ●Transportation to medical appointments
+- ●Travel cost to medical appointments

 - ●Counseling and mental-health support